Table of Contents

 What are ecommerce niches?

-Ecommerce niches are segments in an industry that sell a specific type of product with a unique differentiator.
 An ecommerce niche is a unique segment or offering within any given market which can include anything from nutritional items designed around a health trend, to eco-friendly products.

 3 reasons why your ecommerce business needs a niche

-With millions of ecommerce sites selling products online, making your ecommerce business stand out from the competition can be a challenge.
+With millions of ecommerce stores selling products online, making your ecommerce business stand out from the competition can be a challenge.

 Unless your ecommerce business is within a small niche that can’t be matched, you need to differentiate your product and brand so customers are more likely to find your product and make a purchase.
-That way, you can join the small percentage (less than a million) of online brands selling more than $1,000 worth of product a month.
+That way, you can join the small percentage (less than a million) of online stores selling more than $1,000 worth of product a month.
 Selecting a proper niche for your store is one of the key factors for success in E-commerce.

-For instance, ecommerce brand Ample Foods sells keto-friendly meal replacement shakes and powders.
-Creepy Co sells apparel with a horror theme.
-EnduroSport is a supplement brand tailored to outdoor sports enthusiasts.
+For instance, ecommerce brand NutriPaw is a pet supplement brand that has numerous products aimed at improving canine health and wellness.
 BAKblade sells men’s grooming products with a unique, easy-to-use design.
 These brands have found their niche within a wider market to truly stand out.

 Here are more reasons why you should consider finding an ecommerce niche.

-Unlike dropshipping, which deals with high competition, but makes it easy to get started, finding an ecommerce niche helps to limit the number of competitors that can attract and retain more of your customers.
+Unlike dropshipping, which has low barriers to entry but high competition, finding an ecommerce niche helps to limit the number of competitors that can attract and retain more of your customers.
 While it can be tough to create unique products that stand out against the competition, your long-term success can be improved by focusing on a niche and becoming the industry expert in what you sell.

 Find an audience easier

 Once you find the right audience, you can expand your product selection to focus on products related to your niche.
-For example, FLEO Shorts grew because of its popular Crossfit shorts, but they were able to leverage their growth to create other types of Crossfit-related apparel like sports bras, workout tops, and more.
+FLEO Shorts, for instance, grew because of its popular Crossfit shorts, but they were able to leverage their growth to create other types of Crossfit-related apparel like sports bras, workout tops, and more.

 Limit inventory and storage costs

 Finding storage space to accommodate new ecommerce inventory takes time and money.
 And the more products you have, the more expensive it will be.
 Depending on the type of products you sell, you may also have to account for special storage conditions such as having a warehouse with temperature-controlled areas or FDA compliances.

-Having an ecommerce niche means you can spend less on storing and managing inventory because you’re only selling specific products rather than hundreds of SKUs (stock keeping unit).
-By focusing on a niche, you’re able to optimize your warehousing space and keep storage costs down.
+Having an ecommerce niche means you can spend less on storing and managing inventory because you’re only selling specific products rather than hundreds of SKUs (stock keeping units).
+By focusing on a niche, you’re able to optimize your ecommerce warehousing space and keep storage costs down.

 How to build a thriving ecommerce niche business in 7 steps

 Want to start an ecommerce business focused on a profitable niche?
-Here are the eight steps to take:
+Here are the seven steps to take:

 1. Piggyback on the latest trends

-High-demand products like CBD oils, probiotics, specialty tea, and eco-friendly items grew rapidly in 2019 and will continue to grow in 2020.
+Probiotics, specialty teas, and eco-friendly items have been high-demand products since 2019 and will continue to grow in 2023.
 Jumping on ecommerce trends is a simple way to find your niche and capitalize on what products are selling well.
-However, it’s important to make sure the trend has lasting value (e.g., fidget spinners were popular for a few years ago, but quickly faded out).
+However, it’s important to make sure the trend has lasting value (e.g., fidget spinners were popular a few years ago, but quickly faded out).

 2. Leverage any unique connections or interests you have